Relaxed restrictions across US will have a dire impact on coronavirus death toll, experts warn

 How governors are moving forward

-California was one of the states where crowds gathered over the weekend -- thousands of protesters descended on the state's Capitol and an Orange County beach to protest social distancing orders from the governor.
+California was one of the states where crowds gathered over the weekend as thousands of protesters descended on the state's Capitol and an Orange County beach to protest social distancing orders.

-On Monday, the governor announced retail shops in the state -- including clothing stores, florists and book shops -- can begin to reopen on Friday, after health officials said the state was meeting important metrics including sufficient test and tracing capacity.
+The governor on Monday announced retail shops in the state -- including clothing stores, florists and book shops -- can begin to reopen Friday, after health officials said the state was meeting important metrics including sufficient test and tracing capacity.

-Kentucky Gov. Andy Beshear, who has laid out a phased reopening approach for the state, said Monday the numbers in Kentucky are "really steady" even with an increase in testing.
+Kentucky Gov. Andy Beshear, who will let construction and manufacturing businesses reopen May 11 as part of a phased reopening plan, said Monday the numbers in Kentucky are 'really steady,' even with more testing.

-When he was asked why the state had forgone the recommended benchmark of seeing a 14-day decline in cases before beginning to reopen he said, "I will tell you, I never thought we'd be plateaued for three weeks, that's a great thing with more testing."

-And in Mississippi, Gov. Tate Reeves took a more aggressive approach, releasing new guidelines that go into effect this week.

-Saying he knows the virus doesn't do well in the sun or heat, he added, "to be outdoors is about the safest place you can be."
+Saying he knows the virus doesn't do well in the sun or heat, Reeves added, 'to be outdoors is about the safest place you can be.'
+While lab tests in the US have shown the virus 'dies the quickest in the presence of direct sunlight,' the World Health Organization has said 'you can catch COVID-19, no matter how sunny or hot the weather is.'

-The governor's plan also allows dining service in restaurants -- as long as the institutions follow guidelines provided by the state, including a mandatory deep cleaning.
+Reeves plan also allows dining service in restaurants, as long as the institutions follow guidelines provided by the state, including a mandatory deep cleaning.

 This is where states stand on reopening